SophieBosio/sophiebosio.github.io/content/posts/first-emacs-config.md

 search tools, suggestions, prettification, etc. For example, they can auto-fill directory and file names when opening a file with `C-x C-f`.
-In reality, these packages all work quite differently and are usually combined with other supplementary packages, but there are a few common ones used as the cores in these systems.
+In reality, these packages all work quite differently and are usually combined with other supplementary packages, but there are a few common ones that people use as the core of their systems.
 They include:

 -   [Vertico](https://github.com/minad/vertico)